-wogma rating: Don't bother (?) - Even if kids don't want to!
+wogma rating: Switch channels if it's on cable (?) - Even if kids don't want to!

 This one should be completely avoided.
 Shouldn't it take more than farts, slaps, abuse & barely clad women to entertain our kids?Read more